 Accounting for about 3% of total premiums written in the non-life segment, the property insurance market is one of the smaller sub-sectors in Iran.
-Growth has been extremely erratic in recent years, with high of 2.5% growth in USD terms in 2012 and lows of a -26.7% contraction in 2014.
+Growth has been extremely erratic in recent years, with premiums contracting by about 25% in both 2013 and 2014.
 The main challenge for property insurers is that they are operating in a non-compulsory market.
-Given both Iranians' lack of disposable income, due to poor economic output, and very little awareness of the benefits of noncompulsory insurance solutions, it is a challenge to attract sufficient demand in this sub-sector.
+Given both Iranians' lack of disposable income over recent years, and very little awareness of the benefits of non-compulsory insurance solutions, it is a challenge to attract sufficient demand in this sub-sector.